-In addition to his traditional real estate law practice involving the purchase, sale and financing of commercial property, he is consulted regularly by industry, title insurers and lawyers for his expertise and his practical and creative approach to transaction problem solving.
+With his broad real estate experience, he is consulted regularly by industry, government, title insurers, and lawyers for his expertise, and his practical and creative approach to transaction problem solving.
 He is a well regarded arbitrator and mediator of real estate and commercial leasing disputes.
-He serves as counsel to the Lawyers’ Professional Indemnity Company and title insurers, providing opinions, strategy and litigation support regarding the standard of practice of real estate lawyers in Ontario and the enforceability of real estate transactions.
+He serves as counsel to the Lawyers’ Professional Indemnity Company and title insurers, providing legal opinions, transaction strategy and litigation support regarding the standard of practice of real estate lawyers in Ontario and the enforceability of real estate transactions.

 He has dedicated much of his career to leadership in continuing legal education.
 He has been in the forefront of educating lawyers to changes to the law regarding rent control, title insurance, and title and mortgage fraud.
 From 1990 to 2000, he was the co-head of the Real Estate Law section of the Ontario Bar Admission Course.
-He continues to chair the Law Society of Upper Canada’s annual Real Estate Law Summit which he founded in 2004.
-A noted teacher, he is a frequent speaker at continuing legal education programmes for the Law Society, the Ontario Bar Association, and many local Ontario law associations on a wide range of real estate law-related topics.
+He continues to chair the well attended Law Society of Ontario's annual Real Estate Law Summit, which he founded in 2004.
+A noted educator and sought-after speaker, he frequently presents at continuing legal education programs for the Law Society of Ontario, the Ontario Bar Association, and many local Ontario law associations on a wide range of real estate law-related topics.
 He authors and issues a regular Real Estate Bulletin to more than 1500 lawyers advising lawyers across the province to changes in the law and the careful practice of real estate law.